2nd semester Details forthcoming (Min. No. 8)

 Davys, Allyson, and Liz Beddoe.
 Best Practice in Professional Supervision: A Guide for the Helping Professions.
 London: Jessica Kingsley, 2010.

 Fook, Jan, and Fiona Gardner.
 Practising Critical Reflection: A Resource Handbook.
-Milton Keynes, UK: Open University Press, 2008.
+Milton Keynes: Open University Press, 2008.

 Lynch, Gordon.
 Pastoral Care and Counselling.
 Ethics in Practice.
-Edited by Tim Bond.
+Series editor Tim Bond.
 London: Sage, 2002.